WSP Global (TSE:WSP) PT Raised to C$160.00

-WSP Global (TSE:WSP) had its target price raised by investment analysts at National Bank Financial to C$160.00 in a note issued to investors on Monday, Stock Target Advisor reports.
-The firm presently has an “outperform” rating on the stock.
-National Bank Financial’s price objective would indicate a potential upside of 13.64% from the company’s current price.
+WSP Global (TSE:WSP) had its price target increased by National Bankshares from C$143.00 to C$160.00 in a report published on Monday, BayStreet.CA reports.
+The firm currently has an outperform rating on the stock.

-Other equities analysts also recently issued reports about the stock.
-TD Securities upped their price target on shares of WSP Global from C$150.00 to C$155.00 and gave the company a “buy” rating in a report on Friday, May 14th.
+Several other research analysts have also issued reports on WSP.
+CIBC raised their target price on WSP Global from C$145.00 to C$150.00 in a research report on Friday, May 14th.
 Scotiabank increased their price target on WSP Global from C$125.00 to C$140.00 in a report on Friday, May 14th.
-Laurentian Bank of Canada boosted their price objective on WSP Global to C$153.00 and gave the company a “hold” rating in a report on Friday, May 14th.
-CIBC increased their target price on WSP Global from C$145.00 to C$150.00 in a research note on Friday, May 14th.
-Finally, BMO Capital Markets boosted their target price on shares of WSP Global from C$130.00 to C$138.00 and gave the company a “market perform” rating in a research note on Friday, May 14th.
-Four analysts have rated the stock with a hold rating and six have assigned a buy rating to the stock.
-The company has an average rating of “Buy” and an average price target of C$146.58.
+ATB Capital increased their price target on WSP Global from C$126.00 to C$135.00 and gave the stock a na rating in a report on Friday, May 14th.
+Laurentian Bank of Canada increased their price target on WSP Global to C$153.00 and gave the stock a hold rating in a report on Friday, May 14th.
+Finally, TD Securities increased their price target on WSP Global from C$150.00 to C$155.00 and gave the stock a buy rating in a report on Friday, May 14th.
+Four equities research analysts have rated the stock with a hold rating and six have assigned a buy rating to the company.
+The company has a consensus rating of Buy and a consensus price target of C$146.58.

 WSP Global Inc operates as a professional services consulting firm in the United States, Canada, the United Kingdom, Sweden, Europe, the Middle East, India, Africa, Australia, Asia, New Zealand, and internationally.
 The company advises, plans, designs, and manages projects for rail transit, aviation, highways, bridges, tunnels, water, maritime, and urban infrastructure for public and private clients, construction contractors, and other partners.